 UPCOMING EXHIBITIONS & PROGRAMS:

-TMOL SHILSHOM, JERUSALEM, ISRAEL – A book party at 6 p.m. on Sunday, May 6, 2018 at the literary landmark cafe where Amichai used to spend a lot of time.
+TMOL SHILSHOM, JERUSALEM, ISRAEL – A special book launch party of The Amichai Windows will be held at 6 p.m. on Sunday, May 6, 2018 at the literary landmark cafe where Yehuda Amichai used to hang out.
+More details coming soon . . . !

-BEINECKE RARE BOOK AND MANUSCRIPT LIBRARY, YALE UNIVERSITY, NEW HAVEN, CT – Exhibition and talk by book artist Rick Black in the fall.
+BEINECKE RARE BOOK AND MANUSCRIPT LIBRARY, YALE UNIVERSITY, NEW HAVEN, CT – An exhibition of The Amichai Windows and talk by book artist Rick Black will take place at the Beinecke on October 30 from 4 – 6 p.m.
+The event will include a reception with Hana Amichai.
+More details to come soon!

 So far we have only had a chance to share the book in a limited way but here are some testimonials from librarians, artists, curators and lovers of his poetry: